-As the school’s media specialist, Colleen doesn’t see her students everyday so ease of use is very important.
+As the school’s media specialist, Colleen works across the school’s classes.
+As she doesn’t see her students every day so ease of use is very important.

 For 3D software to be embraced by both students and teachers, it had to be easy to use.
-Colleen originally started using Tinkercad because the software is free but she soon found issues with it.
+Colleen originally started using Tinkercad because that 3D software is free but she soon found issues with it.

 “Tinkercad is kinda clunky, enrolling kids is a disaster and I was very frustrated with it,” she says.

-When Colleen was using Tinkercad the fifth grade students could not use their individual ipads for their 3D design projects.
-But now that the school has switched to Makers Empire, designing in 3D “works beautifully on the ipad”.
+When Colleen was using Tinkercad the fifth-grade students could not use their individual iPads for their 3D design projects, which was frustrating.
+But now that the school has switched to Makers Empire, designing in 3D “works beautifully on the iPad”.

-To get started Colleen had her students work their way through the tutorials and challenges that are built into the software.
+To get started, Colleen had her students work their way through the challenges that are built into the software.
 This taught them how to use the app.
 Colleen worked through these challenges herself, too.

 Colleen explains, “The software is intuitive enough once the students do the challenges – they just get it.”

 Makers Empire is specifically designed to be used in the classroom as an educational tool.
-There are plenty of resources to help guide and inspire teachers and professional development is included to ensure successful implementation.
+There are plenty of resources to help guide and inspire teachers — including 130+ lesson plans aligned to both US Common Core standards and the Australian Curriculum — and professional development is included to ensure successful implementation.

-Thank you for sharing your experiences, Colleen.
+Thank you to Colleen for sharing her experiences with us today.
 We look forward to seeing what you and your students design next!